kanincityy/kanincityy/README.md

 # Hi, I’m Tatiana!

 I'm a multilingual NLP and AI enthusiast completing my MSc in **Language Sciences: Technology of Language and Speech** at UCL.
-I specialise in **machine learning for language and speech**, with a focus on **low-resource NLP**, **speech emotion recognition**, and **LLM-powered applications**.
+I specialise in **machine learning for language and speech**, with a focus on **low-resource NLP**, **speech emotion recognition**, and **data-driven applications** powered by large language models.

-My mission is to build **human-centred AI systems** that make language technologies more inclusive, accessible, and responsible.
+My mission is to build **human-centred AI systems** that make language technologies and data insights more inclusive, accessible, and responsible.

 ---